 Build a Story-Driven Script

-While certain data points and insights can serve as the backbone of your pitch, it’s still important to tell a poignant story that keeps your prospect at the forefront.
+While facts and figures can serve as the backbone of your pitch, it’s still important to tell a poignant story that keeps your prospect at the forefront.

-In your pitch, build your prospect up to be the hero of the story—backing the story by data and real-world examples simply validates what you’re telling them, making it more believable, and more real.
+In your pitch, build your prospect up to be the hero of the story, while backing up the narrative with data and real-world examples to validate your points.

-It should be their story.
-And in that story, your role is to simply be a helping hand in guiding them along the path to success.
+Your pitch should be their story and in that story, your role is to simply be a helping hand in guiding them along the path to success.

 They are the ones making the decision to save thousands in energy costs, and they are the ones saving the environment in the process.

-In most cases, the biggest selling point for solar sales reps will be cost savings, right?
+The biggest selling point for solar sales reps is typically the energy cost savings.

 Instead of just telling a property owner that you can save them a ton on their energy bill over time, frame it so that they are consciously making the decision to do so.

-And again, to make sure you’re harnessing your data and insights to full capacity, be really, really specific.
+And again, to make sure you’re harnessing the power of your research to full capacity, be really, really specific.

 Tell them how much you can save them, and tell them how you’re going to do so.

-Lets say you’re representing a PV panel installation company that focuses on supplying solar energy to office buildings of 20k-30k square feet.
+Lets say you’re representing a PV panel installation company that focuses on supplying solar energy to office buildings of 20k to 30k square feet.
 You might say something along the lines of:

-“I see that you’re the owner of 123 First Ave… Last year, the owner of 555 Seventh Ave—a 25k square foot building just a few blocks away from you in Bartley Ranch—had my company, ABC solar, install 940 LG PV panels.
+“I see that you own the property at 123 First Ave… Last year, the owner of 555 Seventh Ave—a 25k square foot building just a few blocks away from you in Bartley Ranch—had my company, ABC solar, install 940 LG PV panels.
 At 80% energy coverage, they’re in line to save more than $100k within the next 20 years.
 I think I can be a resource in helping you get similar savings on your energy costs and reduce your building’s emissions.
-Would like to discuss some potential options?”
+Would you like to review some potential options?”

-Your pitch is very specific, and very clear as to how the owner will benefit.
-All the while, they’re in control.
-They are still calling the shots.
+You’ve just given your prospect a ton of information within a few brief sentences.
+Additionally, your pitch is very specific, and very clear as to how the owner will benefit.
+All the while, they’re still in control.

-And even though you might be referencing another owner, your prospect can essentially infer the same outcome for themselves, therefore making them feel as though they are the subject of the story.
+Even though you are referencing another owner, your prospect can essentially infer the same outcome for themselves, therefore making them feel as though they are the subject of the story.

-With a hyper-targeted list of property owners and a detail-packed script like the one above, you can set yourself for much better with success with reaching the right property owners and converting them to clients.
+With a hyper-targeted list of property owner prospects and a detail-packed script like the one above, you can set yourself for successfully converting more leads into customers.